Arkaeriit/vim-ezgreek/README.md

 ## Changing the plugin's keybinding

-If you want to change the plugin's keybinding to be something other than `<C-G>`, you can do so by specifying the variable `g:ezgreekKey`.
+If you want to change the plugin's keybinding to be something other than `<C-G>`, you can do so by specifying the variable `g:hellenikaKey`.

 If you want to specify it using `<>` notation, you must expand the notation for the plugin to work.
-For example, if you want to use `<C-P>`, you must put in your vimrc `let g:ezgreekKey = "\<C-P>"`.
+For example, if you want to use `<C-P>`, you must put in your vimrc `let g:hellenikaKey = "\<C-P>"`.

 ## Installation